tlevine/www.thomaslevine.com/content/!/fivethirtyeight/index.md

 After soliciting some explanations [on Twitter]() and reading about Nate Silver [on the NICAR list](),
 I finally realized that fivethirtyeight's model had been making loads of correct predictions for the past few years.
-I also realized that the model was stupidly simple and was hyped up to sound more complex than it was.
+I also realized that the model was kind of simple but was hyped up to sound more complex than it was.

-**Nate Silver's model is simple aggregation of polls that ask which candidate people plan to vote for.
-The simulation part can be seen as an approximation of the probability that you supposedly learned in middle school.**
+At its core, Nate Silver's model is simple aggregation of polls that ask which candidate people plan to vote for.
+The simulation part can be seen as an approximation of the probability that you supposedly learned in middle school.
+He apparently does some slightly fancier things to combine polls from different companies over time, and he uses some demographic data.

 ## Merits of such simplicity